Airdate: 01/14/1987

 They wanted to start on something very emotional.

-And Landon was felt this episode particularly dear (of course, bums are one of his three obsessions), and he decided to bring his daughter Leslie on set, in a background role as a girl listening to Wally’s ramblings about people judging bums.
+And Landon must have felt this episode particularly dear (of course, bums are one of his three obsessions), so he decided to bring his daughter Leslie on set, in a background role as a girl listening to Wally’s ramblings about people judging bums.

 The girl on the right.